rokkian/proactive_task_net/README.md

 The publishers of task are simple Python3 scripts who add tasks to a list of to-do task on the Redis DB.

 The worker it's a Java-Maven simple agent.
 Further applications could implement a selection of the type of task execute if the agent is supposed to have only limited capabilities.

+## Requirements
+It's required to have an accesible Redis instance either local or remote.
+For the worker agents it's required Java and Maven.
+For Python it's required at least version 3.8.